 We love a good mail challenge around here, and since February is the Month of Letters, it is time to dust off all that special stationery and put pen to paper!
-It’s the perfect opportunity for reconnecting with family and friends in these socially-distanced times, sending a Valentine card to your special someone, saying thank you to the helpful people in your life… or simply surprising strangers across the world with postcards! 😉
+It’s the perfect opportunity for reconnecting with family and friends, sending a Valentine card to your special someone, saying thank you to the helpful people in your life… or simply surprising strangers across the world with postcards! 😉

 The rules of the Month of Letters challenge are simple:

 - Mail at least one item through the post every day it runs.
 Write a postcard, a letter, send a picture or a cutting from a newspaper… anything goes!

 - Write back to everyone who writes to you.
 This can count as one of your mailed items.

 That’s it!
 The challenge started back in 2012, after American writer Mary Robinette Kowal decided it was time for a break from the internet.
 She spent a month offline, and asked her friends to communicate with her through letters.
 The results were relaxing and intimate, so she decided to invite others to join, sparking a yearly flurry of correspondence.

 If you’re planning to join this year, you’re welcome to share your progress with other participants on this forum topic.